 The education and training of CYC practitioners will have a clear program title related to a program mission declaring the purpose of the educational program itself.
-This title should describe for any prospective student what it is that the program is endeavoring to achieve.
+This title needs to capture both the spirit and objectives of the program, giving future students a clear sense of purpose.
 The program title will be readily identifiable as related to the profession of CYC in a local, regional, national, and international context.
-If the program does not have a program level mission statement and outcomes, these should be developed prior to or as part of engaging in the process of accreditation.
+If the program does not have a program-level mission statement and outcomes, these should be developed prior to or as part of engaging in the process of accreditation.